PsychNeuro/ed1/book/glossary.md

 #### predictive learning
 is an important way in which the brain learns, based on the difference between a +prediction and what actually happens, which is known to be important for producing a stable perception of the world even though our eyes are constantly moving through +saccades.

+#### prefrontal
+is the area at the front of +frontal cortex (i.e., the +anterior portion of the frontal lobe), which is important for higher-level +control, including integrating goals and emotional states with action plans that can achieve those goals.
+It is often described as important for *executive function* --- the highest level of control.

 #### presynaptic
 is the sending side of +synapses, where +neurotransmitter is released at the +terminal-button.